kognifai/Galore/SDK-documentation/TQL Syntax.md

 TQL defines a functional pipeline.

-The general form of a query is
+The general form of a query is:
 ```
 Operation1 p1a p1b ... |> Operation2 p2a p2b |> Operation p3a p3b
 ...
 ```
-p1a, p1b etc are parameters
+p1a, and p1b etc are parameters.

+> Note:
-Note that parameters are not usually named.
+- Parameters are not usually named.
 The order of the parameters is important unless explicitly stated.

-More complex queries can be formed by grouping subqueries using square brackets and semicolon:
+- More complex queries can be formed by grouping subqueries using square brackets and semicolon.

 ```
 [